End of the road for my anus?

 Know, too, that the anus and rectum are pretty strong muscles that can have a good deal of clamp, so it may well be that you've simply reached the depth that is comfortable for you for now: just like with vaginal sex (and in some cases, more so) not everyone can have partnered intercourse where the penis is "all the way in" to its base, so the expectation that that's always possible with every penis, every vagina or every anus/rectum isn't so sound.
 Too, most people need to take a long time to introduce anal entry pretty gradually, taking baby steps with given sessions: if you're going to do this, I suggest stopping the depth of entry BEFORE a point where you experience pain (or if you get to pain already, then just have your partner pull back a little and stick to a level that is comfortable and enjoyable for you) and working with that for a few sessions before trying for more depth.

 Are you introducing anal entry VERY gradually?
 Is your partner able to be pretty patient with this?
 The way the anus works, it tends to respond poorly to things being pushed into it, and instead, usually responds better when whatever you're introducting to it is pressed against the anus until the anus makes an inward pull, pulling it in.
 With a penis, toy or finger, it's pretty easy for the person who isn't the recpetive partner to feel that pulling if they're being slow, patient, and paying close attention.
-Sometimes, if the receptive partner is the one in control of entry -- by taking a position on top where they can control the penetration, or by being the one to press back if you're on your knees -- rather than your partner pressing forward, it can be easier to suss that out and also to experience pleasure, rather than pain.
+Sometimes, if the receptive partner is the one in control of entry -- by taking a position on top where they can control the depth or speed of insertion, or by being the one to press back if you're on your knees -- rather than your partner pressing forward, it can be easier to suss that out and also to experience pleasure, rather than pain.

 Too, are you using plenty of lubricant?
 That's really key with anal sex of any sort (as is also using a condom, but you may know that already), since the anus and rectum -- unlike the vagina -- don't produce any lubrication of their own.